sammuelyee/docs/cartodb-editor.md

 ##Connecting to External Twitter Data

-CartoDB has developer access to [Twitter Firehose](https://dev.twitter.com/streaming/reference/get/statuses/firehose), which enables us to provide official Twitter data to our users.
+CartoDB has broker access to [Twitter Firehose](https://dev.twitter.com/streaming/reference/get/statuses/firehose), which enables us to provide official Twitter data through CartoDB.
 The following procedures describe how to enable the Twitter Connector for your account so that you can connect external Twitter data to a dataset and create a map.

+###Enabling the Twitter Connector
-###How to Enable the Twitter Connector
+The following procedure describes how to enable the Twitter Connector.

 1. Click *Your datasets* from the dashboard drop-down menu